 Highly secure bluetooth connection.
 Remote activation not possible, 100% user control.

 XCell Stealth Phones are protected from forensic investigations by volatile USB filters.
-No forensic device can extract any data or files from the phone.
-As soon as the phone is connected to such a device, a PC or a service box, the volatile USB filters trigger a self-destruction of the motherboard and the phone goes into protected mode (permanent boot loop).
-If the phone is accidentally connected to a PC for charging, the self-nuke mechanism is also triggered.
-Only the wall chargers provided and paired with the phone should be used for charging.
+No forensic device can extract any data or files from the Stealth Phone.
+As soon as the Stealth Phone is connected to such a device, a PC or a service box, the volatile USB filters trigger a self-destruction of the motherboard and the Stealth Phone goes into protected mode (permanent boot loop).

 All XCell Stealth Phones that are charged via a micro USB port come with a paired charger.
 Other chargers or power banks are not allowed.
 The paired charger is used to protect against forensic investigations and data extraction.
 If anything else is plugged into the USB port, the motherboard will self-destruct.

-Phone users have 100% control over their own XCell stealth phone.
+Stealth Phone users have 100% control over their own XCell Stealth Phone.
 No OTA updates, no hidden strings, no servers involved.

 Most XCell Stealth Phones have received independent security reviews from three different companies, all of which have passed successfully.

 Effective anti-tampering mechanisms are installed on both the software and hardware level.
 Hardware tamper protection is the resistance to tampering (deliberate malfunction or sabotage) either by the normal users of a product, package or system or by others who have physical access to it.
 Software anti-tampering techniques allow firmware to inspect itself and see if its code has been changed.
 We refer to these techniques as self-checking, which literally read the binary code of the protected software using special functions called checkers.